Framework-agnostic Semantically-aware Global Reasoning for Segmentation: Related Work

-\paragraph{Capturing Global Context.} Earlier approaches attempted to capture the global context in semantic segmentation tasks by either increasing receptive fields~\cite{chen2017deeplab, chen2017rethinking, chen2018encoder} using atrous convolution~\cite{holschneider1990real, yu2017dilated, dai2017deformable} or by aggregating features from multiple scales~\cite{zhao2017pyramid, chen2018encoder, yang2018denseaspp}. \paragraph{Global Reasoning.} Graph-based approaches and self-attention has been extensively used to globally reason between different concepts.
-CRFs~\cite{krahenbuhl2011efficient, fields2001probabilistic} were commonly used in the past for modeling pairwise interaction between all the pixels within an image, particularly to refine predictions~\cite{chen2014semantic, chandra2017dense, bertasius2017convolutional}.
-Non-local Nets~\cite{wang2018non} and variants built a fully connected graph between all the pixels or several sampled pixels~\cite{zhang2020dynamic} and used self-attention over the graph nodes.
-Recently, a few approaches~\cite{chen2019graph, liang2018symbolic, zhang2019latentgnn, wu2021visual} densely project the image features into latent nodes and then reason between them using graph convolutions~\cite{kipf2016semi} or transformers~\cite{wu2021visual, vaswani2017attention}.
-Although the idea of grouping pixels of similar concepts into regions is similar to ours, visualization of their latent spaces suggests that they fail to capture object semantics at either class or instance level of granularity.
-To this end, \cite{cheng2021per,yuan2020object} directly supervise latent representations.
+\paragraph{Semantic Segmentation.} Semantic segmentation has been approached by various methods in the past, including using graph-cuts~\cite{boykov2006graph, boykov2004experimental, shi2000normalized} over specified seed points to group similar pixels and by generating mask proposals~\cite{arbelaez2012semantic, arbelaez2014multiscale,carreira2011cpmc,uijlings2013selective} and classifying them~\cite{carreira2012semantic, dai2015convolutional}.
+Advances in deep learning have led to formulations of segmentation problem as a per-pixel classification~\cite{chen2014semantic, chen2017deeplab, long2015fully}.
+Recent studies~\cite{chen2017deeplab, chen2017rethinking, chen2018encoder, chen2019graph,li2018beyond, yuan2021ocnet, jain2021semask, xie2021segformer} have shown that incorporating global context improves performance of semantic segmentation.
+More recently, approaches like Maskformer~\cite{cheng2021per} and Mask2former~\cite{cheng2021per} revived earlier mask-classification ideas, by generating mask queries and classifying them. \paragraph{Capturing Global Context.} Earlier approaches to capture the global context included increasing receptive fields~\cite{chen2017deeplab, chen2017rethinking, chen2018encoder} using atrous convolution~\cite{dai2017deformable, holschneider1990real, yu2017dilated} or by aggregating features from multiple scales~\cite{chen2018encoder, yang2018denseaspp,zhao2017pyramid}. \paragraph{Global Reasoning.} Graph-based approaches and self-attention have been widely used for global reasoning between different concepts.
+CRFs~\cite{fields2001probabilistic, krahenbuhl2011efficient} were previously used for modeling pairwise interaction between the pixels in an image, particularly to refine predictions~\cite{bertasius2017convolutional, chandra2017dense, chen2014semantic}.
+Non-local Nets~\cite{wang2018non} and variants built fully connected graphs over all the pixels or a set of sampled pixels~\cite{zhang2020dynamic} and used self-attention over the graph nodes.
+Recently, some approaches~\cite{chen2019graph, li2018beyond, liang2018symbolic, wu2021visual, zhang2019latentgnn} densely project the image features into latent nodes and then reason between them using graph convolutions~\cite{chen2019graph, kipf2016semi, li2018beyond} or transformers~\cite{vaswani2017attention, wu2021visual}.
+However, visualization of their latent spaces suggests failure to capture object semantics at either class or instance level.
+To address this, \cite{cheng2022masked, cheng2021per, yuan2020object} directly supervise latent representations.
+Other approaches~\cite{fu2019dual, huang2019ccnet, yuan2021ocnet} used different forms of self-attention~\cite{vaswani2017attention} to obtain the pair-wise relationship between each pixel and aggregate the information to capture the global context.
+Vision Transformers~\cite{dosovitskiy2020image} and variants~\cite{caron2021emerging, liu2021swin, strudel2021segmenter, zheng2021rethinking, xie2021segformer, jain2021semask} have achieved state-of-the-art results on various computer vision tasks, including semantic segmentation, by dividing images into patches, similar to words in language models, and applying self-attention~\cite{vaswani2017attention} to reason between them.
+Subsequent approaches applied shifted windows~\cite{liu2021swin} or clustering~\cite{zeng2022not} to group the patches.
+Recently Dino~\cite{caron2021emerging} observed that the attention maps of class tokens tend to attend to specific regions.
+MCT~\cite{xu2022multi} extended~\cite{caron2021emerging} into multiple-class tokens to make them class-aware.